 Some treatments such as chemotherapy or surgery can make food taste different.
 Food may lose its flavour or you might be put off your favourite meal or drink.
 This normally gets better with time.
 You might find these tips helpful in the meantime.

 - Eat the foods that you do like the taste of and avoid those that you don’t.
 Try different foods to find some that you like.
 If there are foods that you have gone off, try them again after a few weeks, as your taste may have returned to normal.

-- If meat tastes bitter or metallic try marinating it before cooking – for example, in wine, barbecue sauce or sweet and sour sauce.
+- If meat tastes bitter or like metal, try marinating it before cooking – for example, leaving it to soak for a couple of hours in wine, barbecue sauce or sweet and sour sauce.
 Cold meats may taste better served with pickle or chutney.

 - Some people find cold or warm foods easier than hot food.

-- If tea and coffee taste strange, try milky drinks, fruit juices or fizzy drinks.
+- If tea and coffee taste strange, try herbal tea, milky drinks, fruit juices or fizzy drinks.

 - Try to drink plenty of fluids and keep your mouth and tongue clean.
-Brush your teeth regularly, and use a soft toothbrush to clean your tongue if necessary.
+Brush your teeth regularly, and try using a soft toothbrush to clean your tongue.

-- Use plastic or wooden cooking spoons, rather than metallic ones.
+- Use plastic or wooden spoons for cooking, and reusable plastic cutlery to eat with, rather than metal ones.

-- Ask your doctor or nurse to check for oral thrush.
-This can cause taste changes and sickness, and is usually easy to treat.
+Ask your doctor or nurse to check for oral thrush.
+This can cause taste changes and sickness, but it is usually easy to treat.